arontaupe/aron.petau.net/_pages/2024-03-25-aethercomms.md

 Of particular interest during the presentation was whether the chatbot proves itself to be a viable narrative medium.

 #### System Prompt

+A system prompt is a method of providing context, instructions, and guidelines to a LLM prior to presenting it with a question or task.
+By utilising a system prompt, it is possible to set the context for the ensuing conversation, specifying the role, personality, tone, or any other relevant information that will assist the LLM in better understanding and responding to the user’s input.
+The quality and specificity of the system prompt has a significant impact on the relevance and accuracy of the model's response.
+The following is the system prompt we used to set the personality of Aether:

 > It is the year 2504, the world has changed irrevocably.\
 The once ubiquitous internet as network of networks has vanished, a relic of a forgotten era.\